Galadima/hello-world-/README.md

 # hello-world
-Am ISHAQ YAKUBU USMAN, From Bauchi,Bauchi State Of Nigeria.
+Am ISYAKA YAKUBU USMAN, From Bauchi,Bauchi State Of Nigeria.
 This is My first Project at github.